Affiliate links on Android Authority may earn us a commission. Learn more.

 - Pick the apps you want to secure and go back.

-- You’ll be asked for authentication next time you try to access the selected apps.
+- You’ll be asked for authentication the next time you try to access the selected apps.
 Use your fingerprint.

 OnePlus has also added a way to hide files within its File Manager.
 It’s called Lockbox.